evmos/evmos/tests/e2e/README.md

 The `e2e` package defines an integration testing suite used for full end-to-end testing functionality.
-This package is decoupled from depending on the Evmos codebase.
+This package is decoupled from depending on the Eidon-chain codebase.
 It initializes the chains for testing via Docker.
-As a result, the test suite may provide the desired Evmos version to Docker containers during the initialization.
+As a result, the test suite may provide the desired Eidon-chain version to Docker containers during the initialization.
-This design allows for the opportunity of testing chain upgrades by providing an older Evmos version to the container, performing the chain upgrade, and running the latest test suite.
+This design allows for the opportunity of testing chain upgrades by providing an older Eidon-chain version to the container, performing the chain upgrade, and running the latest test suite.
 Here's an overview of the files: